 Holding your baby is one of the true joys in life.
 And when they’re tiny and new, you feel like you’ll be able to hold them forever.
 Even as they grow, you take these opportunities when they come because you know that time is fleeting and there’s nothing better than soaking in those sweet baby snuggles.
 But over time, carrying your little one gets more and more difficult.
 Your body may start to protest against your parent-baby bonding time.
-Back pain is a common occurrence among caregivers who spend hours a day lifting and carrying their little ones.
+No matter if you are petite, average, or plus size, back pain is a common occurrence among caregivers who spend hours a day lifting and carrying their little ones.
 But a 30-pound toddler doesn’t care about all that, they just want to be with you.
 Can it be prevented?

 Why You Can’t Keep Carrying Your Baby When it Hurts